 Immune-inflammatory diseases, or simply autoimmune diseases, refer to many conditions that are triggered or characterized by an inadequate immune-system response.

 Because of the high frequency of these diseases, their severity and the absence of curative treatments, we are determined by our research efforts in this field to bring real innovations to treat patients.
-Our research aims to discover innovative medicines for 3 diseases that are very disabling for patients and have a major impact on public health: systemic lupus erythematosus, of which 10% are severe and do not respond to any treatment; Systemic scleroderma, which affects about 30,000 patients in Europe and Sjögren’s disease, the second most frequent autoimmune disease after rheumatoid arthritis and affects approximately 189,000 patients in Europe.
+Our research aims to discover innovative medicines for 3 diseases that are very disabling for patients and have a major impact on public health: systemic lupus erythematosus, of which 10% are severe and do not respond to any treatment; Systemic scleroderma, which affects about 30,000 patients in Europe, and Sjögren’s disease, the second most frequent autoimmune disease after rheumatoid arthritis which affects approximately 189,000 patients in Europe.

-These pathologies are the subject of intense fundamental clinical research and we have developed partnerships with academic teams and internationally renowned biotech companies to discover and develop new drugs capable of acting on the system immune.
+These pathologies are the subject of intense fundamental clinical research and we have developed partnerships with academic teams and internationally renowned biotech companies to discover and develop new drugs capable of acting on the immune system.
 For example, research programs are underway in systemic lupus erythematosus with ILTOO Pharma and in Sjögren’s disease with OSE Immunotherapeutics.
 Other collaborative research programs are at a very early stage, such as the one that links us to the Singapore Immunology Network (SIgN) and aims to shed more light on the mechanisms of autoimmunity.